Forthing T5 Evo

-The Forthing T5 EVO is a compact CUV produced by Dongfeng Liuzhou Motor under the Forthing (Dongfeng Fengxing) sub-brand.
+The Forthing T5 Evo is a compact crossover SUV produced by Dongfeng Liuzhou Motor under the Forthing sub-brand.
+The pure electric variant launched in March 2023 is called Forthing Leiting.

-History
+Overview

-The Forthing T5 EVO was launched as a sportier variant of the Forthing T5 compact crossover sport utility vehicle under the Forthing brand of Dongfeng Motor Group for China, and officially debuted during the 2020 Guangzhou Auto Show in November 2020.
-The Forthing T5 EVO is also the first vehicle to wear the Forthing brand's freshly unveiled logo, the powerful lion badge (Jin Shi Biao, 劲狮标).
+The Forthing T5 Evo was launched as a sportier variant of the Forthing T5 compact crossover sport utility vehicle under the Forthing brand of Dongfeng Motor Group for China, and officially debuted during the 2020 Guangzhou Auto Show in November 2020.
+The Forthing T5 Evo is also the first vehicle to wear the Forthing brand's freshly unveiled logo, the powerful lion badge (Jin Shi Biao, 劲狮标).
 The logo is in the shape of a shield with a lion graphic in the center, implying "self-confidence, fearlessness, and bravery" according to officials.

 Powertrain

-Power of the Forthing T5 EVO comes from a Mitsubishi-sourced 1.5-litre turbo engine producing a maximum power of 145 kW and maximum torque of 285 Nm, a 0 to 100 km/h acceleration time of 9.5 seconds, and a fuel consumption of 6.6 L/100 km.
+Power of the Forthing T5 Evo comes from a Mitsubishi-sourced 1.5-litre turbo engine producing a maximum power of 145 kW and maximum torque of 285 Nm, a 0 to 100 km/h acceleration time of 9.5 seconds, and a fuel consumption of 6.6 L/100 km.
 There are two wheel sizes available in 235/55 R19 and 235/60 R18.

 Features

-The Forthing T5 EVO is equipped with L2 + intelligent driving assistance systems and the future link 4.0 intelligent link system.
-For the standard luxury trim models, T5 EVO has developed corrosion-resistant and self-healing 2K paint offering eight kinds of personalised colors.
-For the interior, the T5 EVO is equipped with 37 storage spaces including various hidden hooks, door panel storage capable of containing one litre water bottles and additional storage space for mobile phones and electronics.
+The Forthing T5 Evo is equipped with L2 + intelligent driving assistance systems and the future link 4.0 intelligent link system.
+For the standard luxury trim models, T5 Evo has developed corrosion-resistant and self-healing 2K paint offering eight kinds of personalised colors.
+For the interior, the T5 Evo is equipped with 37 storage spaces including various hidden hooks, door panel storage capable of containing one litre water bottles and additional storage space for mobile phones and electronics.

+Forthing T5 HEV / 5 HEV

+The Forthing T5 HEV or 5 HEV is a hybrid electric variant of the T5 Evo.
+The HEV powertrain is a CT-E engine derived from Citroen engine technologies and developed by Dongfeng Liuzhou Motor Co., Ltd. with an additional two-motor hybrid assembly, and a 2kwh battery pack.
+The Forthing 5 HEV was displayed during IAA 2023.

+Forthing Leiting / Friday EV

+The Forthing Leiting (雷霆) is the all-electric variant launched in March 2023.
+The vehicle is built on the EMA-E platform and shares most of its body with the T5 Evo.
+It is powered by a 150 kW BYD electric motor that delivers 340 N⋅m (250 lbf⋅ft) of torque.
+Two battery options are available: a 57.8 kWh lithium iron phosphate battery and an 85.9 kWh ternary lithium battery pack.
+The electric CLTC range is 430 km (270 mi) and 630 km (390 mi) depending on the version.
+The versions sold in oversea markets is called the Friday EV and was displayed during IAA 2023.
+The european version was sold with the 85.9 kWh battery and have a WLTP range of 510 km.